Michael-R-Dickinson/Git-Journal/journal.md

 Todays Progress: Almost finished adding axe accessibility features to the 20i website.
 It took pretty much all day working on those but im happy to be pretty much finish aside from some final touches to the contact page.

 Thoughts: A11y isnt too bad but I would like to build some visual components down the line.
 It'l be interesting to see what other projects or further a11y features Keith has in mind.

+# 8/9/22

+Todays Progress: Fixed a bug with gallery item clickability on the 20i website.
+Also merged my a11y changes to the 20i website.
+Started looking into heading level consistency as well.